JLESC/jlesc.github.io/_posts/2018-01-03-icl-associate-partner.md

 updated: 2018-01-03
 author: speck_r
 ---
 With January 1, 2018, the [Innovative Computing Laboratory](http://www.icl.utk.edu/) (ICL) becomes new Associate Partner of the JLESC.

 <!--more-->

 The Innovative Computing Laboratory aspires to be a world leader in enabling technologies and software for scientific computing.
 Its vision is to provide high performance tools to tackle science’s most challenging problems and to play a major role in the development of standards for scientific computing in general.

 ICL is a research laboratory in the College of Engineering at the University of Tennessee and serves as the cornerstone laboratory of the Center for Information Technology Research (CITR), one of UT’s nine Centers of Excellence.

+Welcome, ICL!